Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble

 where

 and $\mathfrak{S}_n$ is the symmetric group of order $n$.
 We restrict the domain of $\mathcal{F}^{T}$ to $\Lw'(n)=\Lw(n)\setminus \widetilde{B}$, where

-Since the probability measure in eqs.~\eqref{mat_el_T}, is absolutely continuous, we note that the set of matrices not in $\Lw'(n)$ has measure zero and is therefore omitted from our analysis. \begin{Remark} If both $c_{n-j}=0$ and $b_{n-j}=0$ for any $j$ in the matrix~\eqref{eq-gen_trid}, we can perform a direct sum decomposition.
+Since the probability measure in equations~\eqref{mat_el_T}, is absolutely continuous, we note that the set of matrices not in $\Lw'(n)$ has measure zero and is therefore omitted from our analysis. \begin{Remark} If both $c_{n-j}=0$ and $b_{n-j}=0$ for any $j$ in the matrix~\eqref{eq-gen_trid}, we can perform a~direct sum decomposition.
 Specifically, we have

 where $T_j$ is the principal sub-matrix obtained by keeping the first $j$ rows and columns of $T$.
-In contrast, $U_j$ denotes the principal sub-matrix obtained by keeping the last $j$ rows and columns of $T$.
-Thus, we can carry out our analysis on these two smaller dimensional matrices, namely $T_j$ and $U_j$, which are still tridiagonal. \end{Remark} Let
+In~contrast, $U_j$ denotes the principal sub-matrix obtained by keeping the last $j$ rows and columns of $T$.
+Thus, we can carry out our analysis on these two smaller-dimensional matrices, namely~$T_j$ and~$U_j$, which are still tridiagonal. \end{Remark} Let

 and